-Via email: janet.murtha@wg-law.com
+Via email: RChang@winston.com

-Re: Bristol Capital Advisors, LLC - No-Action Request
+Re: Tintic Partners, LLC - No-Action Request

-Dear Ms. Murtha:
+Dear Ms. Chang:

-The Utah Division of Securities ("Division") has reviewed your May 13, 2024 request for a no-action letter concerning Bristol Capital Advisors, LLC ("Bristol").
-Your request for no-action relief from the Division is authorized by Section 61-1-25(5) of the Utah Uniform Securities Act ("Act") and Utah Administrative Code Rule R164-25-5.
+The Utah Division of Securities ("Division") has reviewed your December 23, 2024 request for a no-action letter concerning Tintic Partners, LLC ("Tintic"), a Delaware limited liability company headquartered in Lehi, Utah.
+Your request for no-action relief from the Division is authorized by Section 61-1-25(5) of the Utah Uniform Securities Act ("Act") and Utah Administrative Code ("UAC") Rule R164-25-5.

-Your letter indicates Bristol is an investment adviser that manages three qualifying private funds ("Funds") as defined in Rule 203(m)-1 of the Investment Advisers Act of 1940 ("IA Act").
-Each of the Funds is eligible for the exclusion from the definition of an investment company under Section 3(c)(1) of the Investment Company Act of 1940, and are only open to persons who qualify as both an "accredited investor" as defined in Rule 501(a) of Regulation D under the Securities Act of 1933 and as a "qualified client" as defined in Rule 205-3 of the IA Act.
-At present, Bristol's sole place of business is in Thousand Oaks, California, and Bristol intends to establish a place of business in Park City, Utah.
+Your letter indicates Tintic is an investment adviser that will manage Tintic Fund I, LP, a Delaware limited partnership (the "Fund") and qualifying private fund as defined in Rule 203(m)-1 of the Investment Advisers Act of 1940 ("Advisers Act").
+The Fund is eligible for exclusion from the definition of an investment company under Section 3(c)(1) of the Investment Company Act of 1940.
+The Fund is only open to persons who qualify both as an "accredited investor" as defined in Rule 501(a) of Regulation D under the Securities Act of 1933 and as a "qualified client" as defined in Rule 205-3 of the Advisers Act.

-Bristol does not qualify for an exemption from licensing contained in Rule R164-4-9 for providing investment advice to private funds.
-However, Bristol does qualify for an exemption under the NASAA Model Rule1 that provides a licensing exemption for advisers to Section 3(c)(1) private funds, as Bristol meets the required criteria, and further agrees to provide reports required to be filed by exempt reporting advisers to the Division and pay any filing fee established in the future by the Division for such advisers.
+Tintic does not qualify for an exemption from licensing contained in UAC Rule R164-4-9 for providing investment advice to private funds.
+However, Tintic does qualify for an exemption under the NASAA Model Rule that provides a licensing exemption for advisers to Section 3(c)(1) private funds, as Tintic meets the required criteria: Tintic will provide the required information regarding services, duties, rights and responsibilities to all beneficial owners of the Fund at the time of purchase, and will provide audited financial statements to each beneficial owner of the Fund on an annual basis.
+Tintic further agrees to file with the Division each report and amendment thereto that is required to be filed with the United States Securities & Exchange Commission and pay any filing fee established in the future by the Division for such advisers.